JetBrains/amper/docs/README.md

 A couple of things are worth mentioning.
 First, the platform-specific `dependencies:` sections with the `@<platform>`-qualifier.
 [The platform qualifier](Documentation.md#platform-qualifier) can be used both in the manifest and also in the file layout.
 The qualifier organizes the code, dependencies and settings for a certain platform.
 Second, the `dependencies:` section support not only Kotlin and Maven dependencies, but also [platform-specific package managers](Documentation.md#native-dependencies), such as CocoaPods, Swift Package Manager and others.

-These examples show only a limited set of Deft features, of course.
-Look at the [tutorial](Tutorial.md), [documentation](Documentation.md) and [example projects](../examples) to get more insight on the Deft design and its functionality.
+These examples show only a limited set of Amper features, of course.
+Look at the [tutorial](Tutorial.md), [documentation](Documentation.md) and [example projects](../examples) to get more insight on the Amper design and its functionality.

 ### More examples
 Check our more real world examples: